arviz-devs/arviz/doc/source/contributing/issue_triaging.md

 specific permissions.
 Anyone with a GitHub account can help with issue triaging.

 :::{important}
 The list below provides ideas and examples of issue triaging entails.
-However, it is not a comprehnsive compliation.
-Often users encounter issues not forseen or experienced by developers.
+However, it is not a comprehensive compilation.
+Often users encounter issues not foreseen or experienced by developers.
 We encourage users go ahead and take ownership and bring these to the attention of the person who have posted or the contributors working on it.
 :::

 Make sure the issue contains a [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example), if relevant.